robcresswell/vue-material-design-icons/README.md

   <android-icon decorative />
   ```

-- `fillColor` - This property allows you to set the fill colour of an icon via
+- `fillColor` - This property allows you to set the fill colour of an icon. it
-  JS instead of requiring CSS changes.
-Note that any CSS values, such as
-  `fill: currentColor;` provided by the optional CSS file, may override colours
-  set with this prop.
+   will set an inline style on the svg element that will override any other
+   styles.

   Example: